Frequently Asked Questions

 Fortunately, there is an easy workaround.

-The closest thing is the Pager facet, which has a pager type that generates a “load more” button, working similar to infinite scroll.
+The closest thing is the Pager facet, which has a pager type that generates a “Load more” button.

 FacetWP was built with performance in mind and is very fast itself.
 We’ve structured and highly optimized our data storage and have analyzed every query to make sure that it runs as efficiently as possible.